 How many dealer plates can a dealership have?

 As many as state law allows.
-A dealership can have two dealer plates as long as there has been three vehicles sold in the preceding twelve-month time period.
+A dealership can have five dealer plates as long as there have been three vehicles sold in the preceding twelve-month time period.
 In addition, for every 25 vehicles sold thereafter, the dealership is eligible for one more dealer plate (41-3-503 UCA).

 What if a dealer plate is lost or stolen?

 Lost or stolen plates should be reported immediately with a written notice that must be mailed or faxed to MVED.
 The dealership’s local police department or sheriff’s office should also be notified.
 If the plate was stolen, please also list your local police agency’s case number in your written notification (41-3-507 UCA).